Bermuda Underwater Exploration Institute

 Address: 40 Crow Lane, off Eastern Broadway, Hamilton City, Pembroke.

-It's located on East Broadway (the eastern continuation of Front Street) and is a 5 -10 minute walk from the center of Hamilton city.
+BUEI located on Eastern Broadway (the eastern continuation of Front Street).
+It's a 10 minute walk from the center of Hamilton City and about 20 minute walk from Hamilton Ferry Terminal.
 Take the sidewalk along the waterside of Front Street.

 Bus routes: #1, 2, 7, 8.